I enjoy working with interesting people to solve challenging problems.

 Outside of Work

 Jim enjoys spending time with family.
-He and his wife Lynn have been married for more than 20 years.
-They have two college-age children: Mike, a senior at Notre Dame, and Kimmy, a junior at UT Austin.
+He and his wife have been married for more than 20 years and have two children.
 Jim’s hobbies include exercising, bird hunting, fly fishing, biking and reading.

 • Structural Dynamics